cbh123/charl-e-original/README.md

 # charl-e

 Charl-E is an ElectronJS app that allows you to run Stable Diffusion locally on your M1 Mac.
 No setup scripts or other downloads necessary!
 It works by packaging [Stable Diffusion](https://github.com/bfirsh/stable-diffusion) as a python executable, which is then called by the electron app.
+The executable lives in `./dist/txt2img`.

 You can download it here: https://www.charl-e.com